 Throughout Chinese history, every successive dynasty would treat the people and the royal families of the previous dynasty with courtesy and respect.
-This was done as a way of demonstrating scrupulous regard for the great emperors of the past and uphold integrity.
+This was done as a way of demonstrating scrupulous regard for the great emperors of the past and upholding integrity.

 To show respect to the people of the Shang Dynasty, King Wu of Zhou treated Di Xin’s remains as a Son of Heaven and ordered an honorable burial.
-It helped to ease any feelings of unrest of the Shang people and allowed for a smooth transition from the Shang Dynasty to the Zhou Dynasty.
+It helped to ease any feelings of unrest in the Shang people and allowed for a smooth transition from the Shang Dynasty to the Zhou Dynasty.

 Subscribe to our Newsletter!

 However, things were surely easier said than done.
 It took nearly three years to finally settle the Shang people during the early Zhou era.
 In the midst of the transition, there were about 250,000 troops who simply vanished.
 It was not until 3,000 years later that new archaeological discoveries shed light on their whereabouts.